19th Iowa Infantry Regiment: Service

-The regiment closed out the war with the Battle of Spanish Fort and the Battle of Fort Blakely, where it was noted for its gallant actions.
+The regiment closed out the war with the Battle of Spanish Fort and the Battle of Fort Blakeley, where it was noted for its gallant actions.

 The regiment was mustered out on July 10, 1865.

 Total strength and casualties

 The 19th Iowa mustered 1132 men at one time or another during its existence.

 It suffered 6 officers and 86 enlisted men who were killed in action or who died of their wounds and 2 officers and 98 enlisted men who died of disease, for a total of 192 fatalities.